yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 #### Degrees of Freedom
 When choosing the hyperplanes there are two things we are actually choosing:
 1. Which axis the hyperplane will be perpendicular to ($$X$$, $$Y$$, or $$Z$$)?
-2. What is the intersection point of the hyperplane and that plane?
+2. What is the point of intersection of the hyperplane and that perpendicular axis?

 We have several ways for choosing both.
 For #1, we could, at every node choose randomly between the axes, or we could choose in a round-robin fashion, or we could always choose the same axis (this one doesn't sound very promising), or we could choose based on a criteria that depends on the actual points (e.g. take the axis upon which the projection of the points in the child has the largest difference between the minimum and maximum, or the axis with the highest entropy, etc.).
 See the benchmarking section below for experiment results with many of these.